Sonic2kDBS/long_term_memory/README.md

 - Test the system and try to break it, report any bugs you find.

 ## Roadmap
-~~The roadmap will be driven based on user feedback.
-Potential updates include:~~ I try to keep this extension running as long as possible.
+- I try to keep this extension running as long as possible.

-### New Features
-- N-gram analysis for "higher quality memories".
-- Scaling up memory bank size (with a limit of, perhaps, 4).

-### Quality of Life Improvements
-- Limit the size of each memory so it doesn't overwhelm the context.
-- Other simple hacks to improve the end user-experience.

-### Longer-Term (depending on interest/level of use)
-- Integrate the system with [llama.cpp](https://github.com/ggerganov/llama.cpp).
-- Merge the extension with oobabooga's original repo (depending on performance, level of interest, etc)
-- Use a Large Language Model (LLM) to summarize raw text into more useful memories directly.
-This may be challenging just as an oobabooga extension.
-- Scaling the backend.

 ## Character Namespace Migration Instructions
 As of 05/06/2023, support was added for different characters having their own memories.
 If you want this feature, you must migrate your existing database to under a character's name